-With nothing else to do until he needs to meet Carl at ten, Holden goes to the movies at Radio City.
+With nothing else to do until he needs to meet Carl at ten, Holden goes to Radio City and watches part of their Christmas extravaganza.

-He remembers the previous year, when Sally said they were beautiful, and Holden said Jesus probably would've puked to see it.
+He went with Sally last year.
+She thought they were beautiful, but Holden said Jesus probably would've puked to see it.
 According to Holden, if Jesus were going to like anyone, it would be the guy playing the kettle drums.
 Holden and Allie used to watch him all the time when they were little.

-The worst part is that he is sitting next to a woman who cries at all the phony bits, which makes her look like a kind person, except she has a little boy with her who is super bored and has to go to the bathroom, but she just ignores him.
+The worst part is that he is sitting next to a woman who cries at all the phony bits, which makes her look like a kind person, except she's ignoring her little boy with her who is super bored and has to go to the bathroom.